nxt-dev/nxt-dev.github.io/docs/user_docs/docs/extensions.md

 ### Creating Custom Contexts (Manually)

-It is possible to execute graphs in "remote contexts", for example it one may want to execute a graph in a headless Maya session.
+It is possible to execute graphs in "remote contexts," for example it one may want to execute a graph in a headless Maya session.
 These remote contexts can easilly be configured by users and TDs, this section will provide some examples on how to go about writing your own custom context plugin.

 Below is an exmaple of creating a custom Maya context.
 This code is an example to get you started, its not the _only_ way to do things.